👩💻dbt Core integration

 my_new_model

-refers to cellupstream_cell
+refers to cell upstream_cell

-is included inmy_new_model
+is included in my_new_model

-as a CTE.my_new_model_2
+as a CTE.

-refers to modelupstream_model
+refers to model upstream_model

 by name.
-To be compatible with dbt, this reference is converted to aref()
+To be compatible with dbt, this reference is converted to a ref()

 .